apotocki/icu4c-iosx/README.md

-## ICU for iOS and Mac OS X (Intel & Apple Silicon M1) & Catalyst - arm64 / x86_64
+## ICU for iOS, visionOS, macOS (Intel & Apple Silicon M1) & Catalyst - arm64 / x86_64

 Supported versions: 74.2

-This repo provides a universal script for building static ICU libraries for use in iOS and Mac OS X applications.
+This repo provides a universal script for building static ICU libraries for use in iOS, visionOS, and macOS applications.
 The repo contains "icu" submodule that is taken from https://github.com/unicode-org/icu .
 The repo branches correspond to the suitable branches of ICU repo.
 E.g. "74" branch corresponds to "maint/maint-74" branch.

 ## Prerequisites
   1) Xcode must be installed because xcodebuild is used to create xcframeworks